ionworks/how-to-debug-your-battery/README.md

 ![](figures/pybamm.png)

-For enterprises looking to get help with their battery modelling hit me up at tom@ionworks.com or head to www.ionworks.com
+For enterprises looking to get help with their battery modelling hit me up at tom@ionworks.com or head to our [website](https://www.ionworks.com/)

 ![](figures/ionworks.png)